Bandits Kill 11 in Zamfara - THISDAYLIVE

 A resident of the village, Malam Bashir Badarawa, told journalists that the bandits numbering about 16 invaded the community and opened fire on the residents.

-He stated that as a result of the attack, many people were living in fear while some had already fled the community.
+He stated that as a result of the attack, many people are living in fear while some had already fled the community.

 “Our people are living in fear and many have already deserted the community.
-We don’t know why these bandits attacked us,” he lamented.
+We don’t know why these gunmen attacked us,” he lamented.

-He disclosed that a combined team of police men and soldiers were mobilised to the area as soon as the incident occurred Wednesday night.
+He disclosed that a combined team of police men and soldiers were mobilised to the area as soon as the incident occurred that night.

-“As you are aware, we got information that Badarawa village was under siege by bandits after midnight and a combined team of police and soldiers were mobilised to the area.
+“As you are aware, we got the information that Badarawa village was under siege by bandits after midnight, and a combined team of police and soldiers were mobilised to the area.

 “However, on reaching the village, it was discovered that the bandits had fled the area.
-We are currently on the trail of the foot path of the bandits and also combing the forest with a view to apprehending them,” he stated.
+We are currently on the trail of their foot path and also combing the forest with a view to apprehending

-The PPRO further said the injured persons had been taken to the hospital for treatment.
+The PPRO further said the injured persons had been taken to the hospital for medical treatment.

 He added that the victims of the attack had already been buried in accordance with Islamic rites in the area.

-Shehu appealed to residents of the community to remain calm, saying the police was currently conducting fear-reduction patrol in the affected communities and the environs.
+Shehu appealed to residents of the community to remain calm, saying the police were currently conducting fear-reduction patrol in the affected communities and the environs.